Updated for Warlords of Draenor

 All of the interesting utility is with the major glyphs, minors are mostly cosmetic.
 A number of glyphs are useful for various situations.
 You should keep a stack of Tome of the Clear Mind and swap as necessary.
 If you can’t afford all your glyphs, gems, etc, then go here.

 Major Glyphs – More or less in order of preference.

 - Glyph of Explosive Trap – Because knockback is much more useful (and entertaining) than a bit of damage.
 Since it doesn’t do damage it doesn’t break other traps or CC.

 - Glyph of Master’s Call – Extends the duration of a very useful ability, Master’s Call, by 4 seconds.

 - Glyph of Disengage – Increases your disengage distance, which is pretty nice in all situations.
 Also allows you to jump from low to higher ground.

-- Glyph of Chimera Shot – Increases the healing from your CS.
+- Glyph of Chimaera Shot – adds a small heal to your CS.

 - Glyph of Mending – Pets are weak and are constantly attacked.
 This helps to improve their chances.

-- Glyph of Mirrored Blades – Definite uses when spells are coming your way.
+- Glyph of Mirrored Blades – Definite useful when spells are coming your way.

 - Maximize healing?
-Take Animal Bond & Chimera Shot.
+Take the Animal Bond & Chimaera Shot glyphs.